Kicksecure/anon-connection-wizard/README.md

 # First Time Connection Setup #

-When Whonix starts for the first time, it won't automatically connect to the public Tor network.
-This is useful for users who want to hide Tor from their ISP. whonixsetup is automatically started, which educates about different methods to connect (public Tor network, bridges, etc.).
+ When the gateway starts for the first time, it won't automatically connect to the public Tor network.
+This is useful for users who want to hide Tor from their ISP. anon-connection-wizard is automatically started, which let the user choose  from  different methods to connect (public Tor network, bridges, etc.).

-Also automatically starts the Whonix Repository Tool (if installed), so the user can decide whether to use Whonix's Repository and if yes, choose which one.
+ The wizard can be run at any time to change the connection configuration.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)

 # Manual Page #